Trump envoy Witkoff meets Putin ahead of Russia-Ukraine peace deadline

 Trump has expressed increasing frustration with Putin over Russia’s escalating strikes on civilian areas of Ukraine, intended to erode morale and public appetite for the war.
 The intensified attacks have occurred even as Trump has urged the Russian leader in recent months to relent.

-Ukraine's President Volodymyr Zelenskyy said Wednesday evening that he and Trump spoke on the phone after Witkoff met with Putin in Moscow.
+Ukraine's President Volodymyr Zelenskyy said Wednesday evening that he and Trump spoke on the phone after Witkoff met with Putin.
 He said “European leaders also participated in the conversation,” and “we discussed what was said in Moscow.”

-“Our common position with our partners is absolutely clear: The war must end," Zelenskyy said.
-"We all need lasting and reliable peace.
-Russia must end the war that it started.”
-He didn't offer any details of the conversation.
+“It seems that Russia is now more inclined to agree to a ceasefire," Zelenskyy said, adding that the pressure on Moscow "is working," without elaborating.

+Zelenskyy stressed it was important to make sure Russia does not "deceive us or the United States” when it comes to “the details” of a potential agreement.
+Kyiv proposes that Ukraine and its allies soon “talk to determine our position, our common position, and our common view.”

 Overnight from Tuesday to Wednesday, Russian forces hit a recreational center in Ukraine’s southern Zaporizhzhia region, killing two people and injuring 12, including two children, regional Gov. Ivan Fedorov said Wednesday.